wotbrew/relic/README.md

 `STATUS: PRIMORDIAL TAR, ready soon...`

 `relic` is a Clojure/Script in-memory database and data processing library, inspired by Codd's relational algebra.
-It is immutable, functional and declarative.

-As well as answering ad-hoc queries with a range of relational operators, it supports incremental materialization, and constraints on arbitrary views.

-`relic` aims to compete with or exceed the performance of other traditional clojure in-memory databases, and materialization extends its reach to areas where any kind of query at all is too slow.
+It differs from other solutions in this space with its incremental materialized views, change tracking, constraints and SQL-like `RQL` data DSL.

 ```clojure
 (rel/q db [[:from :Library]